bioglaze/aether3d/README.md

   - Open the project in Engine\VisualStudio_* in VS2015 and build it.
 For MinGW you can use Engine/Makefile.
   - Build and run Samples\01_OpenWindow.
+  - Vulkan users: built-in shader sources are located in Engine\assets.
+If you modify them, you can build and deploy them by running compile_deploy_vulkan_shaders.cmd.

 ## OS X / GNU/Linux

   - Open the project Engine/Aether3D_OSX or Engine/Aether3D_OSX_Metal in Xcode and build it or run the Makefile.